Italy's VLF to launch electric scooter in India, set up plant in Maharashtra

 Also Read : Bajaj Freedom bike launched.
 Five misconceptions about CNG busted

-According to the press release, VLF is planning to establish an extensive dealer network across India, aiming at tier-one and tier-two cities.
-The brand plans to have 15 dealerships up and running by the end of 2024 and is aiming to grow that number to 50 by the end of the financial year.
+According to the press release, VLF is planning to establish an extensive dealer network across India, aiming at tier one and tier two cities.
+The brand plans to have 15 dealerships up and running by the end of 2024 and are aiming to grow that number to 50 by the end of the financial year.
 VLF is gearing up to launch a marketing campaign to announce its Indian launch during the festive season of 2024.
 The campaign is set to include road shows and participating in auto expos in order to establish brand identity.

 The Tennis electric scooter comes in two variants and VLF provides both with two interchangeable Lithium batteries that can each be at 84V.
 The variant with the 1500W motor puts out a maximum torque of 150 Nm, and topping out at 45 kmph, it can last for 60 km on a single charge.
 The 4000W variant generates 232 Nm of maximum torque and tops out at 100 kmph.
 Its batteries can last for 100 km at a single charge if driven at 40 kmph, and each battery takes within five to six hours to be fully charged.